johanhaleby/javalin.github.io/_posts/tutorials/2017-12-11-javalin-influxdb-example.md

 * Install [Gradle](https://docs.gradle.org/current/userguide/installation.html)

 ## Architecture
-The is a javalin microservice application, with 2 endpoints:
+The is a occurrent microservice application, with 2 endpoints:
 - `POST /upload`: Receive events and insert them on database.
 If the event is old, discard it.
 - `GET /statistics`: Return a summary of the events (count, sum, min and max)